-- Arm v8.0 64-bit hardware (v8.2 or above is recommended). - Existing userspace GNU/Linux environment (for example, Red Hat 7.x or Ubuntu 18.04). - The host system must have Glibc 2.17 or above. - Installation script requires bash, tar and more tools.
+- Arm®v8.2 64-bit hardware recommended.
+The minimum required architecture is Arm®v8.0. - Existing userspace GNU/Linux environment (for example, Debian 10 or Ubuntu 18.04). - The host system must have Glibc 2.28 or above. - Installation script requires bash , tar and more tools. - Remote Python-based client for the debugger requires either Python 2.7 or Python 3.6 or above. - Experimental web-based client for the debugger requires up-to-date version of either Mozilla Firefox or a Chromium-based browser.